 He had to, of course, discuss the risks with us, but he reassured everyone that in his 27 years of working with firewalks, that no-one had been daft enough to damage themselves by taking silly risks or falling over; two notes I took immediately to heart and decided to listen to carefully.
 Despite my dyspraxia and my innate clumsiness, I resolved to stay on my feet.

-I wish I could fully explain the seminar process to you, but I can’t; you really have to be there to experience the laughter, the shared sense of determination, and the way he really does make you think about your own preparation; it’s potent stuff.
+I wish I could fully explain the seminar to you, but I can’t; you really have to be there to experience the laughter, the shared sense of determination, and the way he really does make you think about your own preparation.
+It was a powerful session.

-But then something strange happens to you when you’re there in the moment; you remember the seminar and the sense of power you’ve got from it and, as you take off your shoes and socks and are stood there with your friends and strangers all around you, a sense of calm overcomes you and you become focused on doing the deed.
+Then something strange happens to you; you remember the seminar and it imbues you with a strange sense of power.
+As you take off your shoes and socks, and take in the sight of all those people around you, a sense of calm overcomes you and you become focused on doing the deed.
 You start to believe it’s possible, and think, “Hell yeah, I can do this.”

 And so, reader, I did it.

-I didn’t fall over, I didn’t trip, and I didn’t feel any exquisite pain; I felt a bit of heat, but it wasn’t anything painful.
-I’m sure if I would have stood there for even a couple of seconds, the flesh might well have started to peel off the souls of my feet, but I’m not really that stupid.
+I didn’t fall over, I didn’t trip, and I didn’t feel any exquisite pain; I felt a bit of heat, but it didn’t hurt.
+I’m sure if I would have stood there for even a couple of seconds, the flesh might well have started to peel off the soles of my feet, but I’m not really that stupid.
 At least, I hope I’m not.

 In the cold light of day, I vaguely remember breaking into a gentle trot half-way across, being paranoid that I was going to trip, but of course I never did.
-I emerged the other side without a single concern or worry, and both Di and I tried desperately to do it again, but the queues were too long to warrant that – a shame, because we absolutely would have done.
+Both of us wanted desperately to do it again, but the queues were too long to warrant that.

 Take a look at Cliff Mann’s website – there’s an excellent clip of firewalking there – and also consider donating some money to the Pilgrims Hospices if you have some spare change; every penny gives life-affirming care and dignity to those people who go there to stay.

-And to anyone considering doing a firewalk; do it, please.
+To anyone considering a firewalk; do it, please.
 You’ll never, ever regret it; that much I will guarantee you.